ginjo/vue-helpers/README.md

   vue_root(<root-ap-name>)
 ```

-These methods parse your .vue files, insert vue tags in your ruby template, and package all the boilerplate and compiled js code for delivery to the client.
-You don't need to worry about where to inline your components, where to put the Vue root-app, or how to configure Webpack or Vue loader.
+These methods parse your .vue files, insert Vue tags in your Ruby template, and package all the boilerplate and compiled JS code for delivery to the client.
+You don't need to worry about where to inline your components, where to put the Vue root-app, or how to configure Webpack or Vue Loader.

 #### vue_component()
-  Inserts/wraps block with vue component tags...
+  Inserts/wraps block with Vue component tags...

 #### vue_app()
-  Inserts/wraps block with vue root-app tags...
+  Inserts/wraps block with Vue root-app tags...

 #### vue_root()
-  Access the Ruby object model representing your vue app(s)...
+  Access the Ruby object model representing your Vue app(s)...

 ## Configuration and Options